aisingapore/PeekingDuck/docs/source/use_cases/privacy_license_plate.md

 ## Overview

-To help organisations to collect data, while complying with the General Data Protection Regulation (GDPR) or other data privacy laws, AI Singapore developed a solution that performs license plate anonymisation.
+Posting images or videos of our vehicles online might lead to others misusing our license plate number to reveal our personal information or being vulnerable to license plate cloning.
+Hence, AI Singapore has developed a solution that performs license plate anonymisation.
+This can also be used to comply with the General Data Protection Regulation (GDPR) or other data privacy laws.

 <img src="https://raw.githubusercontent.com/aimakerspace/PeekingDuck/dev/images/readme/privacy_protection_license_plates.gif" width="100%">